Kinetic Sunyaev Zel'dovich velocity reconstruction from Planck and unWISE: Results

+At 353 GHz, the CMB subtracted reconstruction accounts for all of the estimator variance; the contribution from noise is negligible.
+This implies that neither the blackbody CMB nor the noise contributes significantly to the estimator variance - the estimator variance is entirely due to foregrounds.
+In Fig.~\ref{fig:freq_pspec} there is additional power at low-$\ell$ beyond what is expected from the reconstruction noise.
+This excess is dramatically larger when the reconstruction is performed on the unWISE map without the systematics weights applied as shown in Fig.~\ref{fig:weight_vs_unweight}.
+It is possible that a more comprehensive analysis of systematics could further reduce the large-scale power in the reconstructions at high frequencies; we defer such an analysis to future work.

-The FFP10 suite of simulations also provide templates for various individual foreground components.
-By performing the reconstruction on these templates, we can determine the foreground that contributes the most to the estimator response at each frequency.
-For all FFP10 simulated foreground maps the dominant foreground at 100, 143, 217, and 353 GHz is galactic thermal dust, increasing sharply from small contributions at 100 GHz to large contributions accounting for most of the reconstruction variance at 217 and 353 GHz.
-At 217 and 353 GHz no other simulated foregrounds are within an order of magnitude of the thermal dust reconstructions at low-$\ell$.
-At 100 and 143 GHz there is some contribution from faint radio point sources, with a larger contribution at 100 GHz where these radio sources are louder than at 143 GHz.
+As one explicit check that the CIB is responsible for the low-$\ell$ signal in the high frequency reconstructions, we perform reconstructions using galactic foreground maps.
+The FFP10 suite of simulations also provides templates for various individual galactic foreground components.
+By performing the reconstruction on these templates, we determine the foreground with the highest estimator response at each frequency.
+For all FFP10 simulated foreground maps the most significant foreground at 100, 143, 217, and 353 GHz is galactic thermal dust, increasing sharply in importance with frequency.
+At 217 and 353 GHz no other simulated galactic foregrounds are within an order of magnitude of the thermal dust reconstructions.
+However, the magnitude of the response for the thermal dust templates is not significant compared to the measured spectra at corresponding frequencies.
+This is strong evidence that extragalactic foregrounds are the primary foreground contribution.

-We perform a reconstruction using the 353 GHz CIB maps of Ref.~\cite{Lenz2019} to examine the impact of the CIB on the velocity reconstruction.
-We apply the union of the unWISE mask and the CIB mask of Ref.~\cite{Lenz2019}, which results in an unmasked sky fraction of $f_{\mathrm{sky}}=0.18$ concentrated near the galactic poles.
-Applying this mask also to the FFP10 thermal dust simulation at 353 GHz, we find that the CIB is the dominant foreground by an order of magnitude.
-For example, the monopole associated with the CIB reconstruction is $-3.6 \times 10^{-3}$ (measured in dimensionless units of $v/c$) while the monopole associated with the thermal dust reconstruction is $-2.5 \times 10^{-4}$.
-This is roughly an order of magnitude smaller than the monopole for thermal dust at 353 GHz using the fiducial mask (see Table~\ref{table:monodipo}), implying that masking effectively removes the galactic thermal dust contribution to the estimator but the contribution from the CIB remains.
+Another handle on foregrounds and residual systematics is $C_\ell^{\hat{v} g}$.
+The cut-sky cross-correlation for reconstruction maps at each frequency is shown in Fig.~\ref{fig:frequencies_x_galaxies}.
+The expected level of correlation from the kSZ signal is shown as the black dashed curve (see Fig.~\ref{fig:gv} for a clearer picture of the theory signal).
+The error bars on the 217 GHz data points are the expected covariance from uncorrelated unWISE blue and the reconstruction~\footnote{Note that these error bars are inflated compared to the theory covariance in Fig.~\ref{fig:gv} due to the very large power in unWISE on large angular scales compared to the theory expectation.}.
+Deviations from the expected spectra are largest for 100 and 353 GHz, which as we discussed above, have significant reconstruction monopoles consistent with correlated extragalactic CMB foregrounds.
+Such correlations, in combination with systematics residuals, lead to a non-zero $C_\ell^{\hat{v} g}$.